keicodes/sentry/README.md

 ### How to Compile

-Remember to set your **WiFi** and **Timezone** settings inside build.sh before compiling.
+Remember to set your **WiFi** settings inside build.sh before compiling, or just edit the wpa_supplicant.conf in the /boot partition.
 This is mandatory if you want an headless start.

 Your first build:
 ```sh